Dallas County Court Records

 Dallas County Probate Court Records

-Dallas County operates three statutory probate courts that handle wills, estate administration, guardianship, heirship determinations, mental health commitments, and related matters.
+Dallas County has three statutory probate courts that handle wills, estate administration, guardianship, heirship determinations, mental health commitments, and related matters.
 The Dallas County Clerk maintains all probate court records and serves as clerk for these courts.

 Probate Court Locations